yotick/AWFLN/README.md

 # AWFLN: An Adaptive Weighted Feature Learning Network for Pansharpening-TGRS2023

-For training please run train.py, and for testing please run the file test_RS.py for reduced scale images and test_lu_full.py for full scale image.
-The file test_lu_full_crop.py is used when the images are too big.
+For training, please run the train.py file.
+For testing, use the test_RS.py file for reduced-scale images and the test_lu_full.py file for full-scale images.
+If the images are too large, you can use the test_lu_full_crop.py file instead.

 We would be pleased if you can cite this paper, and please refer to: